BBC controversies: January 2015: The Secret World of Lewis Carroll and contributors

-The BBC commissioned documentary by Swan Films, "The Secret World of Lewis Carroll" aired on BBC Two at 9pm on 31 January 2015.
-2015 itself marked the 150th Anniversary year of the publication of Alice's Adventures in Wonderland by Lewis Carroll, which the documentary was commissioned to celebrate.
+The BBC commissioned a documentary by Swan Films, "The Secret World of Lewis Carroll", aired on BBC Two at 9 pm on 31 January 2015. marking the 150th Anniversary of the publication of Alice's Adventures in Wonderland by Lewis Carroll, which the documentary was commissioned to celebrate.
 A press release, issued a week prior to broadcast, stated: "To mark the 150th anniversary of its publication, this documentary explores the life and the imagination of the man who wrote it, the Reverend Charles Dodgson, better known as Lewis Carroll.
-Broadcaster and journalist Martha Kearney delves into the biographies of both Carroll and of the young girl Alice Liddell, who inspired his most famous creation."
+Broadcaster and journalist Martha Kearney delves into the biographies of both Carroll and the young girl Alice Liddell, who inspired his most famous creation."

-Upon broadcast, an amount of airtime was given over to speculation over a nude photo of a young girl, which the documentary pushed as being by Carroll.
-The views given were by a forensic consultancy for image analysis, and a photo conservationist.
-On 4 February, one of the contributors to the programme, biographer Jenny Woolf, claimed to not have been told the documentary would be featuring this photo, and that she did not have time to provide counterclaims.
+Upon broadcast, an amount of airtime was given to speculation over a nude photo of a young girl, which the documentary pushed as being by Carroll.
+The views came from a forensic consultancy for image analysis and a photo conservationist.
+On 4 February, one of the programme's contributors, biographer Jenny Woolf, claimed she hadn't been told the documentary would feature this photo and that she did not have time to provide counterclaims.
 "They had people with no relevant expertise in photographic history or knowledge of Carroll's life, whose entirely personal hunches were offered airtime…. on the other hand they didn't tell their own relevant experts anything about the image, so their opposing views were not given airtime or discussion."
 Another contributor, Edward Wakeling, claimed in June 2015 that "[The BBC] broke their code of conduct.
 When they had a controversial subject like this they should have checked it out."